 Any issue you have making Swiss meringue buttercream, I can guarantee has also happened to me!
-Fortunately, I’ve made the stuff more times than I can count and have learned a thing or two about how to fix any buttercream-related issues.
+I’ve made this more times than I can count and have learned a lot about how to fix any issues.
 Here are some common problems you may encounter and how to solve them:

 Issue: My egg whites didn’t whip into meringue.

 Here’s how to fix it: This is most likely because there was fat from either egg yolk or butter that made it’s way into your egg whites.
 Fat inhibits egg whites from whipping, so the best course of action here is to start over and be extra careful not to get any yolk in your eggs if separating them yourself.

 Here’s how to fix it: The buttercream will likely appear this way when you first add the butter, but allow it to whip for 3-5 minutes to completely emulsify.
 If it doesn’t and the buttercream remains curdled looking, the butter was too cold when you added it (the clumps you see are actually tiny clumps of cold butter).
 To fix this, scoop a bit of buttercream into a microwave-safe bowl and microwave until slightly melted.
 Add it back to your mixer with the curdled buttercream and whip together for 1-2 minutes.
 If the buttercream is still appearing curdled, repeat this step again until it appears smooth.